Trade Volume Index Definition

 How to use the Trade Volume Index

-The trade volume index is calculated by using the following formula
+Calculate the trading volume index by using the following formula

 MTV = Minimum Tick Value